CPS-SKLCS/NAPL/NAPL.md

 ```

-### Containers
+#### Containers

-Containers includes the list, set and map.
-They can be initiated in following methods:
+Containers include the list, set and map.
+They can be initiated with following methods:
 ```napl
 list<int> l_1 = [1,2,3]
 set<int> s = {1,2,3}